Kieran Bradley

-Kieran Leyla Honra Bradley (born January 12, 2008) is a footballer who plays as a forward or attacking midfielder for the Ashley Screaming Eagles.
+Kieran Leyla Honra Bradley (born January 12, 2008) is a footballer who plays as a forward or attacking midfielder for the Xavier Musketeers.
 Born in the United States, she has represented the Philippines at youth international level.

 Early life

 Bradley currently attends Eugene Ashley High School in Wilmington, North Carolina, where she plays for the Screaming Eagles varsity soccer team.
 As a freshman, Bradley scored 23 goals and had nine assists to help her team win the NCHSAA 4A East Regional championship securing a berth to the state finals.
 She was named All-Region First Team.
 As a sophomore, Bradley helped the Screaming Eagles win their second straight 4A Regional championship 2–1 over Hoggard, scoring one goal in the East Regional final and helped lead her team to their second consecutive state championship appearance.
 She played club soccer for Wilmington Hammerheads Youth FC and helped her team advance to ECNL Playoffs in 2023 and 2024 where she was named ECNL Mid-Atlantic All-Conference First Team in both years.